 - 3 cups whole sour cream

-- Make the Cake: Preheat oven to 350F with rack on lower middle position.
+- Preheat oven to 350F with rack on lower middle position.
 Line three 8-inch cake pans with parchment on bottom, and grease generously on parchment and sides of pans.

 - In a large bowl, combine all dry cake ingredients, whisking to incorporate well.
 Add oil, lemon juice, vanilla, and coffee to the same bowl.
 Stir until just combined.
 Divide cake batter evenly between the 3 prepared cake pans.